open-horizon/anax/docs/deployment_string.md

 Because {{site.data.keyword.edge_notm}} uses operators to deploy the applications in a Kubernetes cluster, the `clusterDeployment` contains the contents of the operator yaml archive files.

 - `operatorYamlArchive`: The content of the operator yaml archive files.
 These files are compressed (tarred and gzipped).
 And then the compressed content is converted to a base64 string.
+- `metadata`: A list of key-value paries.
+It is for internal use only.
+Do not put it in the `clusterDeployment` when publishing a service.

 ## Deployment String Examples
 {: #deployment-examples}